Binlix26/smart-brain/README.md

 [Check it out](https://binlix26-smart-brain.herokuapp.com/)<br>
 Your first operation will be slow as Heroku makes it sleep if it is not used.

-Give it a go by using the login down below if you do not want to register an account.
+Give it a go by using the login down below if you do not want to register an account.<br>
-email: test@gmail.com
+email: test@gmail.com <br>
 password: test

 ## BackEnd API